What are Artform Boards?

 Supplied

-Julie is a highly experienced museum and cultural sector leader, currently serving as Director of Museum Archive Libraries & Learning at the City of Newcastle, NSW.
-Over a career spanning more than 25 years, she has held key leadership roles at Newcastle Museum, the National Motor Museum of Australia, and the History Trust of South Australia.
+- Julie is a highly experienced museum and cultural sector leader, currently serving as Director of Museum Archive Libraries & Learning at the City of Newcastle, NSW.
+Over a career spanning more than 30 years, she has held key leadership roles at Newcastle Museum, the National Motor Museum of Australia, and the History Trust of South Australia.
 Julie has extensive expertise in strategic planning, community engagement, exhibitions, and collections management.
-She serves as Vice President of the National Council for the Australian Museums and Galleries Association and sits on multiple advisory boards.
+She serves as President of the National Council for the Australian Museums and Galleries Association and sits on multiple advisory boards.
 A frequent speaker at national and international conferences, Julie is recognised for her contributions to museum innovation and heritage preservation.

 - Alison Wishart – Alison has spent over 20 years working in social history, curation, and local history, contributing to cultural institutions across Queensland, NSW, Victoria, and the ACT.
 Renowned for her award-winning research on the Green Ban at Eastlakes, she is a dedicated advocate for public history and oral storytelling, while actively supporting the history community through leadership roles and efforts to make historical collections more accessible.